 MECHANICAL ASCENDER: For traveling on fixed ropes.
 Most people prefer an ascender designed for their weak hand, leaving their strong hand free to hold their ice axe.
 For example, a right-handed person would use a left-handed ascender.

-RAPPEL DEVICE: A figure eight or ATC rappel device.
-If using an ATC, ensure that it can handle rope sizes from 6 to 13mm.
+BELAY / RAPPEL DEVICE: A plate-style belay/rappel device, ensure that it can handle rope sizes 6 to 13 mm.

 60 cm sewn sling ("single-length runner").